 Therein lies the first of two FOI certainties: that FOI legislation will remain permanently on the Australian statute book.
 It is now part of the constitutional fabric.

 Everyone in government agrees that, intrinsically, access to information legislation is a healthy and essential element of Australian democratic government.
 Or, at least, that is everyone’s public position.
 No-one attempts or is prepared to argue seriously that we would be better off without an FOI Act.

 Probably too it would be an unachievable goal to wind the clock back.
 Government cannot function in the present age without a web presence and a customer service strategy.
 This is something that is simple for small businesses, as they can use things like this crm for small business software to help them, but understandably it becomes more difficult for a government.
 Releasing information and responding to information requests are central to both web presence and customer service strategy.
 To help with making sure this navigation is easier for those who use the website, it may be wise to get in touch with a web designers melbourne service to see how they can make it easier for customer service.
-It would also not require much imagination for courts, tribunals and ombudsmen to weave disclosure requirements into public law doctrines such as natural justice, rationality and good administration.
+It would also not require much imagination for courts, tribunals, and ombudsmen to weave disclosure requirements into public law doctrines such as natural justice, rationality, and good administration.

 And the second certainty?
 FOI legislation will be unpopular and contested in every phase of government.
 Few will say so publicly, but most bureaucrats and government ministers find FOI requests to be irritating, time-wasting, distracting and inhibiting to internal deliberations.
 While the easiest and least painful response will usually be to release documents that have been requested, FOI processes are frequently characterised by creative and passive resistance.